canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 ### Best Practices
 #### Deciding to Distribute Software as OSS
 A decision on whether to license software as OSS should always start with an assessment of the business requirements and the aims of the project.
 The business requirements will greatly impact the weight that you should give to various benefits and drawbacks.
 Companies and organizations release software as OSS at many different stages of the development cycle.
 In some cases, software has seen many releases and iterations before it becomes OSS.
 In other cases, software may commence its life as a collaborative OSS project amongst several parties.
 The OSS development philosophy is sometimes described as: "release early, release often and listen to your customers".
-However, it is generally a good practice to have a plan for the initial project architecture before starting distribution as FOSS.
+However, it is generally a good practice to have a plan for the initial project architecture before starting distribution as OSS.
 The plan may be as simple as having several collaborators start working on the architecture when the project commences.
 Where no plan exists, however, developers working on different pieces of the project might run into difficulties integrating their respective pieces or working into a cohesive application.

 #### Choosing a Licence
 You will not always have a choice as to which licence you apply.
 Where a hereditary licence obligation is in force, you need to license your code under the same licence - see the section on Due Diligence / Licence Management, below.
 As well, even if you are not under a strict legal obligation to apply a particular licence, you may still wish to adopt the same licence as an existing software project or community in order to become involved with it.